 12. What should I do if I have anything stolen or in case of emergency?

 If you lose your money, passport or any other things abroad, report it first to the local police and request for a documentary proof of the loss.
 You may inform the diplomatic representative or consular organ of China in that state about the loss immediately, or call the 24-hour hotline of the Assistance to Hong Kong Residents Unit of the Immigration Department at (852)1868 to request for assistance.

 Please refer to the following websites for relevant Chinese Diplomatic and Consular Missions:

 Ministry of Foreign Affairs of the People's Republic of China: www.fmprc.gov.cn

-Remarks: Details of the Working Holiday Schemes/Arrangements with the different host countries may vary from time to time.
-You are advised to check with the website(s) of the relevant host country before submitting your visa application.
+Remarks: Details of the Working Holiday Schemes with the different host countries may vary from time to time.
+You are advised to check with the website(s) of the relevant host economy before submitting your visa application.